-Dr Grant Blashki is a practicing GP, the Lead Clinical Advisor for Beyond Blue, an active Media Commentator, Associate Professor at the Nossal Institute for Global Health, and the Melbourne Sustainable Society Institute both at the University of Melbourne, a lead editor of Future Leaders books, Health Ambassador for the Lord Mayors Charitable Foundation, and Honorary Professor at Shenzhen Luohu Hospital Group in China.
+Dr Grant Blashki is a practicing GP, the Lead Clinical Advisor for Beyond Blue, an active Media Commentator, Associate Professor at the Nossal Institute for Global Health, and the Melbourne Sustainable Society Institute both at the University of Melbourne, Writer in Residence at Future Leaders books, Health Ambassador for the Lord Mayors Charitable Foundation, and Honorary Professor at Shenzhen Luohu Hospital Group in China.
 His three themes of research are 1) Mental Health 2) Environmental Health and 3) Global Health.

-He is activer on Linked In, Twitter, his blog and his clinical information website Family Doctor Expert.
+He is active on Linked In, Twitter, and his clinical information website Family Doctor Expert.
 He has co-authored over 125 peer reviewed publications and 6 books.
 He is the lead editor of the text book General Practice Psychiatry which has been translated into Italian and Mandarin.

 He is a member of the the RACGP Genetics Advisory Group, and Advisor on the Therapeutic Guidelines for Psychotropics.
 Currently he leads the University of Melbourne Masters subject Planetary and Global Health.